rschmehl/awesco.eu/content/authors/alwin-wink/_index.md

   url: "http://www.tudelft.nl"

 # Short bio (displayed in user profile at end of posts)
-bio: I administrate the EU H2020 project AWESCO for the coordinating institution TU Delft.
+bio: Administrates the EU H2020 project AWESCO for the coordinating institution.

 interests:
 - International Business